piotrkot/simple-cli/README.md

 # How to use

-The simple design makes it 2 files with 110 loc.
+The simple design makes it **2 files with 110 loc**.
 How about the usage?

 ```java
 CommandLineArgs cli = new CommandLineArgs("--human-readable");